fuzziqersoftware/resource_dasm/README.md

 ### render_bits

 render_bits is useful to answer the question "might this random-looking binary data actually be an image or 2-D array?"
 Give it a color format and some binary data, and it will produce a full-color BMP file that you can look at with your favorite image viewer or editor.
+You can also give a color table (.bin file produced by resource_dasm from a clut resource) if you think the input is indexed color data.
 If the output looks like garbage, play around with the width and color format until you figure out the right parameters.

 Run render_bits without any options for usage information.

 ### Decompressors/dearchivers for specific formats

-- For HyperCard stacks: `hypercard_dasm stack_file [output_dir]`, or just `hypercard_dasm` to see all options
+* For HyperCard stacks: `hypercard_dasm stack_file [output_dir]`, or just `hypercard_dasm` to see all options
-- For MacSki compressed resources: `macski_decomp < infile > outfile`, or use directly with resource_dasm like `resource_dasm --external-preprocessor=./macski_decomp input_filename ...`
+* For MacSki compressed resources: `macski_decomp < infile > outfile`, or use directly with resource_dasm like `resource_dasm --external-preprocessor=./macski_decomp input_filename ...`
-- For Flashback compressed resources: `flashback_decomp < infile > outfile`, or use directly with resource_dasm like `resource_dasm --external-preprocessor=./flashback_decomp input_filename ...`
+* For Flashback compressed resources: `flashback_decomp < infile > outfile`, or use directly with resource_dasm like `resource_dasm --external-preprocessor=./flashback_decomp input_filename ...`

 ### render_sprite

 render_sprite can render several custom game sprite formats.
 For some formats listed below, you'll have to provide a color table resource in addition to the sprite resource.
 A .bin file produced by resource_dasm from a clut, pltt, or CTBL resource will suffice; usually these can be found in the same file as the sprite resources or in the game application.
+Run render_sprite with no arguments for usage information.

 Supported formats: